Noncommutative mirror symmetry for punctured surfaces: Embedded quivers and Dimers

 such that $\tilde a_0=\tilde a$ and $\tilde a_{i+1}\tilde a_{i}$ sits in a positive cycle if $i$ is even and in a negative cycle if $i$ is odd.
 Similarly the \emph{zag ray} $\pZ_{\tilde a}^-$ is the path where $\tilde a_{i+1}\tilde a_{i}$ sits in a positive cycle if $i$ is odd and in a negative cycle if $i$ is even.
-The projection of a zig or a zag ray down to $Q$ will give us a cyclic path because $Q$ is finite.
+The projection of a zig or a zag ray down to $Q$ will give us a cyclic path if $Q$ is finite.
 Such a cyclic path will be called a \emph{zigzag cycle}.
 A dimer model is called \emph{zigzag consistent} if for every arrow $\tilde a$ the zig and the zag ray only meet in $\tilde a$:

-In example \ref{dimex} the second and fourth quiver are consistent, while the third quiver is not because $\pZ_{\tilde x}^-[3]= \pZ_{\tilde x}^+[3]=\tilde y$.
+In example \ref{dimex} the second and fourth quiver are zigzag consistent.
+The third quiver is not zigzag consistent because $\pZ_{\tilde x}^-[3]= \pZ_{\tilde x}^+[3]=\tilde y$.
 Note that a dimer model on a sphere is never zigzag consistent as its universal cover is finite.